Eugen Hirschfeld: Early life

 Hirschfeld was born in January 1866 at Milicz, Silesia, Prussia, to Julius Hirschfeld, banker, and his wife Joanna (née Lvervey).
 He went to school in Breslau and then graduated from Strasbourg University in 1887.
 He took his Staatsexamen one year later, and graduated as an M.D. in 1889 for research on eye pigmentation.

 Arriving in Brisbane in July 1890 and registered to practice a month later, he became deeply involved in the medical and scientific aspect of Queensland and honorary bacteriologist to the Brisbane Hospital, specializing in tuberculosis.
 In 1895, he wrote a paper on the need for compulsory inspection of meat to help eradicate tuberculosis 'in man and beast'.

-Hirschfeld became a naturalized Australian in 1893 and, believing that dual nationality was possible, enrolled himself at the consulate as a German citizen to comply with German regulations.
+Hirschfeld became a naturalised Australian in 1893 and, believing that dual nationality was possible, enrolled himself at the consulate as a German citizen to comply with German regulations.
 He was a leading figure in the German community, and 1906 he was appointed Imperial German Consul in Brisbane.
 In consultation with Governor William MacGregor, he founded a society for the propagation of German language and culture.

 In 1911, Hirschfeld became a founding senator of the Queensland University and was admitted M.D. ad eundem.
 A year later he travelled overseas to represent the university at a congress in London.
 While away, he studied tuberculosis and cancer treatment methods for the government as a member of the Queensland Medical Board.

 Political career

 On 3 July 1914 and less than one month before the outbreak of the First World War, Hirschfeld was appointed by the Denham Ministry to the Queensland Legislative Council.
-He resigned from the Council four months later, on 2 November 1914.
+On the outbreak of war, Hirschfeld sought advice as to his position on the council being both a naturalised British subject and a German citizen, offering to resign, but the initial advice was that this was not necessary.
+However, others did not agree and so he resigned from the Council four months later, on 2 November 1914 with the government noting that he had always been loyal Queensland citizen.